What Is a WISP and Why Do Tax Professionals Need One?

 Designate Your Qualified Individual

-Appoint an internal employee or qualified third-party provider as the single point of accountability for your entire information security program.
+Appoint an internal employee or qualified third-party provider to oversee and coordinate your information security program.

 Implement Technical Safeguards